OF COVENANTS, CONDITIONS AND RESTRICTIONS

 creates residues detectable outside the lot on which they were applied.

-the consent of the Committee.
+of the Committee.
 Any tree stumps shall also be promptly removed.

 22. OIL AND SURFACE MINING.
 No oil drilling or development shall be permitted